google/accompanist/coil/README.md

 ### `fadeIn` parameter

-A `fadeIn: Boolean` parameter has been added to `CoilImage`.
+A `fadeIn: Boolean` parameter has been added to `CoilImage` (default: `false`).
 When enabled, a default fade-in animation will be used when the image is successfully loaded:

 ``` kotlin
 CoilImage(